Managing After Colon Surgery

-Having said that, management is fairly straightforward, and after a few tries, you'll master how to apply your colostomy bag within 7 to 10 minutes.
-And soon you'll become an expert, changing within 5 minutes and emptying in a couple of minutes.
+Having said that, management is fairly straightforward, and after a few tries, you'll master how to apply your colostomy bag within seven to ten minutes.
+And soon, you'll become an expert, changing within five minutes and emptying in a couple of minutes.

 But there are certain actions you'll have to take to ensure proper care, hygiene, installation, and fit

 - Ensure the stoma and its surrounds are shaved occasionally to avoid hair pulling when you change your ostomy bags.